 What exactly does a private browser app for iPhone do?

-Private browsers do more than just providing an incognito browsing window on your iPhone.
-They essentially help you protect your personal information (as discussed above) from prying eyes.
-A good private browser on the iPhone protects you by:
+Private browsers on your iPhone do more than just provide an incognito browsing window.
+They can help you protect your personal information from prying eyes.
+A good private browser on the iPhone can do the following:

 My personal thoughts about blocking ads on websites